 In 2012/2013 the NZDSA supported a group of young adults with Down syndrome to undertake self-advocacy training, which led to the formation of the self-advocacy leadership group STRIVE.
 The association continues to hold self-advocacy workshops and STRIVE has become a valued voice within the association.
 In 2016 the first STRIVE committee member was appointed as a representative on the NZDSA National Committee.

-The current role of the NZDSA is reflected in the 2016 update of the NZDSA mission and vision statements:
+The current role of the NZDSA is reflected in the NZDSA Strategic plan.

 Mission Statement – To work alongside families, whānau and carers to support and empower people with Down syndrome to realise their potential and aspirations through all life stages and within all communities.